 Being open and honest makes you available to get approached decision-making.
 People are prone to open up and trust you if you make yourself accessible.
 Eventually, the outcome is better and more strong relationships with your peers.

-When it comes to a workplace, no one likes surprises.
+When it comes to the workplace, no one likes surprises.
 Transparent communication in teams decreases the risk of not processing vital information and updates, which can affect the overall productivity and final results.

 7 magic ways productive teams encourage transparency and how you can do it: